k9982874/github-gist-explorer/README.md

 8. Allow create gist from the clipboard.
 9. Allow check the gist history in Visual Studio Code directly.
 10. Allow view the file contents of history file.
-11. Allow compare the history with the lestest version.
+11. Allow compare the history with the latest version.
 ```

 ## How to use